CS540-testers-SP21/hw5-tester/README.md

 $ python3 test.py
 ```

-Ideally, you should be running `test.py` using your terminal as this README describes.
-If you have an issue, first try running it that way.
-However, provided that `test.py`, `regression.py`, and `bodyfat.csv` are all in the same directory, it should work if you do `%run test.py` in Jupyter, or run it the same way you would run `regression.py` in your editor (VS Code, Pycharm, Sublime, etc).
+Due to some of the tests needing to check the printed output of your function, you may have issues like `"AttributeError: '_io.TextIOWrapper' object has no attribute 'getvalue'"` if you don't run the tester in your terminal.

 ### These tests _do not_ check if `plot_mse` has a correct graph, only that it generates `mse.pdf`